freeCodeCamp/camperchan/README.md

 6. Review/test/debug your changes by [running the bot locally](#running-locally)
 7. Commit changes and do a Pull Request (aka PR in short)

-...and that's it!
-You're now a contributor! 😎
+...and that is it!
+You are now a contributor! 😎

 ## Install prerequisites